 In regions where temperatures regularly top 90°F, what difference can another hot day make for worker health and safety?
 Plenty, according to new research from the Upjohn Institute’s Marcus Dillender.

 Dillender, a senior economist with the Institute, finds that hot days are more harmful for outdoor workers in warm climates than in cooler ones.
-He describes his research in a working paper and policy brief, “”
+He describes his research in a working paper and policy brief, “Climate Change and Occupational Health: Can we Adapt?”

 While indoor workers are largely protected from high temperatures through investments in air conditioning, people who work outside—such as construction workers, police officers and letter carriers—have no such refuge.
 The finding that hot days have more severe occupational health effects in warmer climates suggests that current technology does not fully protect outdoor workers from extreme heat.